Frequently Asked Questions About Quasi-Judicial Proceedings

-Interpreting and applying constitutional due process (fair hearing) requirements, state and federal courts have characterized certain Town Board of Trustees decisions as legislative and others as "quasi-judicial" and have required certain procedures for "quasi-judicial" hearings.
-These frequently asked questions and responses to those questions provide a general and brief explanation of those procedures.1
+Interpreting and applying constitutional due process (fair hearing) requirements, state, and federal courts have characterized certain Town Council decisions as legislative and others as "quasi-judicial" and have required certain procedures for "quasi-judicial" hearings.
+These frequently asked questions and responses to those questions provide a general and brief explanation of those procedures.

 What Does "Legislative" Mean?

-The Town Board of Trustees normally operates as a policy-making body.
-In that capacity, it gathers information at public hearings, from individual conversations with citizens and others, from memorandum prepared by Town staff, and from other potential sources.
-The Town Board then implements a policy, based on the information it has gathered, by enacting an ordinance.
-This is a legislative process, by which the Town Board creates a Town-wide policy that operates prospectively from the effective date of the ordinance.
-For example, when the Town Board enacts an ordinance setting leash law requirements for dogs not on private property, it is acting in its policy-making or legislative capacity.
+The Town Council normally operates as a policy-making body.
+In that capacity, it gathers information at public hearings, from individual conversations with residents and others, from memorandum prepared by Town staff, and from other potential sources.
+The Town Council then implements a policy, based on the information it has gathered, by enacting an ordinance.
+This is a legislative process, by which the Council creates a Town-wide policy that operates prospectively from the effective date of the ordinance.
+For example, when the Council enacts an ordinance setting leash law requirements for dogs not on private property, it is acting in its policy-making or legislative capacity.

 What Does "Quasi-Judicial" Mean?

-Occasionally, the Town Board of Trustees acts in an adjudicatory, or “quasi-judicial”, manner.
-In that capacity, the Town Board of Trustees operates, not as a legislature, but more like a court.
-In a quasi-judicial proceeding, the Town Board is not setting new policy, but applying the standards in an existing ordinance, statute, or regulation to facts presented at a hearing, similar to how a judge would act.
-In other words, much like a court would at a trial, the Town Board is applying the law to the facts gathered at the public hearing to arrive at its decision.
+Occasionally, the Town Council acts in an adjudicatory, or “quasi-judicial”, manner.
+In that capacity, the Council operates, not as a legislature, but more like a court.
+In a quasi-judicial proceeding, the Council is not setting new policy, but applying the standards in an existing ordinance, statute, or regulation to facts presented at a hearing, similar to how a judge would act.
+In other words, much like a court would at a trial, the Town Council is applying the law to the facts gathered at the public hearing to arrive at its decision.
 Quasi-judicial proceedings usually only involve individual properties and are not effective Town-wide.
-For example, when the Town Board hears a land-use application on a specific property or development, it is generally operating in its quasi-judicial, or adjudicatory, capacity.
+For example, when the Council hears a land-use application on a specific property or development, it is generally operating in its quasi-judicial, or adjudicatory, capacity.

 What Types of Applications Are Quasi-Judicial?